Back to fellos.app

 Investigating an issue

-If a member reports that their profile was changed unexpectedly, filter the audit log by entity type "User" and the member's name.
-You'll see every administrative action that affected their account, with timestamps and the admin who made each change.
+If a member reports that their profile was changed unexpectedly, filter the audit log by entity type "User" and narrow to the relevant date range.
+Scan the Actor column for entries that touch the affected member's record.

 Governance reporting

-Before a board meeting, filter the log by the period since the last meeting.
-This gives leadership a complete overview of all administrative actions taken, including member changes, organizational updates, and configuration modifications.
+Before a board meeting, set the date range to cover the period since the last meeting.
+This gives leadership a complete overview of all administrative actions taken — member changes, organizational updates, configuration modifications.

 Auditing workflow decisions

-Filter by entity type "Membership" to see all onboarding approvals, transition decisions, and deactivations.
+Use the Action filter to isolate onboarding approvals, transition decisions, and deactivations.
 Each entry shows who made the decision and when, creating a clear paper trail for membership changes.

 Configuration change tracking